senprithwish1994/multilingualOCR/README.md

----This Project has been developed by Prithwish Sen, Anindita Das and Tapas Mishra---
+--- This  project has been developed by Prithwish Sen and Anindita Das---